OGEL Call for papers: Special Issue on "Law and Policy for Gas Flaring in a Low-carbon Economy"

 14 October 2020

 Oil, Gas, and Energy Law Intelligence (www.ogel.org) invites submissions for a Special Issue on "Law and Policy for Gas Flaring in a Low-carbon Economy".
-The guest editors of this special is Dr. Tade Oyewunmi, Assistant Professor of Law and Senior Energy Research Fellow at the Institute for Energy and the Environment, Vermont Law School, USA; and Mohamed Rali Badissy, Assistant Professor of Law at Penn State Dickinson Law, USA.
+The guest editors of this special is Dr. Tade Oyewunmi, University of Oregon School of Law, USA; and Mohamed Rali Badissy, Assistant Professor of Law at Penn State Dickinson Law, USA.

 The natural gas value chain through production, processing, transportation, and supply networks has proven to be an essential to delivering reliable energy for several decades.
 It has also played a unique role in energy decarbonization over the years by replacing the more carbon-intensive sources such as oil and coal.
 Depending on the respective local market structures and regulatory framework, natural gas and by-products such as LPG, propane, and cooking gas have also been a source of scalable and affordable energy in various economic sectors such as agriculture, transportation, and residential uses.
 Despite its benefits, which also underpins the trajectory for growth in the demand outlook for gas internationally and applicable local context, it faces considerable challenges in an evolving low to a zero-carbon economy.
 One of the most pressing in this regard relates to routine gas flaring.
 Especially the environmental implications, economic waste, and finding the most efficient regulatory package to deal with the menace of flaring.